-Japan is a country known throughout the world as being very prone to natural disasters – earthquakes and tsunami in particular.
-It has been the location of ten of the worst natural disasters in the 21st century.
+Japan is a country known throughout the world as being very prone to natural disasters.
+Have you ever experienced an earthquake, tsunami or typhoon in Japan?
+Small earthquakes are fairly common, and the larger ones are definitely jarring.
+Japan has been the location of ten of the worst natural disasters in the 21st century.
 However, because of their ubiquity, the Japanese people have found ways to incorporate this risk into their everyday lives, meaning that they and the country’s infrastructure are prepared and resilient.
-Natural disasters affect Japan’s economic, development and social life, and have given rise to its reverence of nature’s awesome strength.
+Natural disasters affect Japan’s economy, development and social life, and have given rise to its reverence of nature’s awesome strength.

 For those living in Japan, it is important to factor these very real risks into daily life, as disaster can strike at any time, and the more you are prepared, the better your chance at avoiding injury, damage, or even death.
 This article is a brief introduction to the types of disasters that can occur, what you can and should do to prepare for them, and what you should do in the event that a disaster strikes near you.